Copyleaks is an advanced cloud platform for tracking and tracing content online. Copyleaks enables various content related usages:

 Copyleaks has a very advanced cloud search software that searches for your content on billions of webpages, sites and also online databases.
 Our algorithms find comprehensive yet accurate results and work in almost every language.

-We currently offer an Android app that is fully connected to your desktop account and supports physical content scans as well as digital content (files and URLs).
+We currently offer an Android app and an iOS app that is fully connected to your desktop account and supports physical content scans as well as digital content (files and URLs).
 Easily take a photo of text and scan it in seconds to see if there is duplicate content.
 This feature is available in most languages.

 Copyleaks supports scans of content in a variety of languages (all Unicode languages), including Asian languages.